Scalable Kernel Quantile Regression: A Preconditioned Augmented Lagrangian Method: Introduction

 where $\alpha,v,z \in \mathbb{R}^n,\ \beta\in \mathbb{R}$.
 The ALM iteratively addresses a sequence of unconstrained subproblems, progressively approximating the original constrained problem; see~\cite{hestenes1969multiplier,powell1969method,rockafellar1976augmented}.
 For a nondecreasing sequence of parameters $\sigma_k>0$ and an initial primal variable $(\beta^0,z^0)$, the ALM generates the primal iterative sequence $\{(\beta^k,z^k)\}$ and the dual iterative sequence $\{(\alpha^k,v^k)\}$ as follows:

 where $\nabla_{(\beta,z)} L_{\sigma}$ denotes the gradient of $L_{\sigma}$ with respect to $(\beta,z)$.
-However, the quadratic terms and composite structures in KQR make updating $(\alpha,v)$ extremely challenging and computationally expensive, particularly for large-scale problems.
-Fortunately, for some problems analogous to \eqref{dual-1}, ALM can produce high-accuracy solutions when its subproblems are solved via the semismooth Newton method.
-Recent research \cite{yang2015sdpnal,li2018highly,zhao2010newton,liang2022qppal} has demonstrated that this approach achieves fast convergence when initialized within the method's fast local convergence region, thereby improving the computational efficiency of updating $(\alpha,v)$.
-In this article, we employ a two-phase method to solve the KQR problem efficiently.
-The first phase utilizes an inexact alternating direction method of multipliers (ADMM) to solve the non-separable convex quadratic programming problem \eqref{dual-1} to low or medium accuracy, providing a sufficiently good initial point for the second phase.
-In the second phase, we propose a preconditioned semismooth Newton ALM to compute a highly accurate solution using the initial point obtained from the first phase.
+However, the quadratic terms and composite structures in \eqref{lagrangianfunction} make updating $(\alpha,v)$ extremely challenging and computationally expensive, particularly for large-scale problems.
+For problems analogous to \eqref{dual-1}, ALM can nevertheless produce high-accuracy solutions efficiently when its subproblems are solved by a semismooth Newton method.
+Recent research \cite{yang2015sdpnal,li2018highly,zhao2010newton,liang2022qppal} has shown that this approach achieves fast convergence when initialized within the fast local convergence region of the method.
+Building on these insights, the first phase of PALM-KQR employs an inexact alternating direction method of multipliers (ADMM) to solve problem \eqref{dual-1} to low or moderate accuracy, providing a sufficiently good initial point for the second phase.
+The second phase of PALM-KQR then refines this solution to high accuracy using a preconditioned semismooth Newton ALM, which leverages the high-quality initial point for fast local convergence.

-The computational bottleneck of our proposed SSN-ALM framework lies in repeatedly solving the large-scale symmetric positive definite linear systems required at each semismooth Newton step.
-These systems are of the form:
+The main computational bottleneck in PALM-KQR is the repeated solution of the large-scale symmetric positive definite linear systems arising at each semismooth Newton step.
+These systems take the form